desmosinc/policies/faqs.md

 Our DPA supplements our Terms of Service and Privacy Policy, and contains contractual terms that address the GDPR's requirements for data processing agreements between controllers and processors, including with respect to personal data transfer, and that reflect our data privacy and security commitments.

-You can review our standard, template DPA with attached SCCs [here](/privacy-pdfs/Desmos_DPA_and_SCC_2021-06-17_v3.pdf).
+You can review our standard, template DPA with attached SCCs [here](https://www.desmos.com/privacy-pdfs/Desmos_DPA_and_SCC_2021-06-17_v3.pdf).
 If you represent a school and would like to enter into that DPA (and attached SCCs) with us, please send an email to [privacy-gdpr@desmos.com](mailto:privacy-gdpr@desmos.com), with the following information about the school: (i) name, (ii) address, (iii) telephone number, (iv) signatory name, (v) signatory title, and (vi) signatory email address, and (vii) teacher.desmos.com account usernames.
-We will then send the school’s signatory a copy of the DPA for electronic signatures via Docusign or equivalent.
+We will then send the school’s signatory a copy of the DPA for electronic signatures via DocuSign or equivalent.

 ## Q. Does Desmos have a Student Data Privacy Agreement with my school in the United States?

 A. We have data privacy agreements with many school districts across several states and are happy to work with your school to get an agreement in place.
-Please email us at [privacy@desmos.com](privacy@desmos.com) for more information.
+Please email us at [privacy@desmos.com](mailto:privacy@desmos.com) for more information.

 ## Q. Is Desmos compliant with NY State Education Law 2-D?

 A. Yes.
 Education Law 2-D is a New York state law designed to protect the personally identifiable information of students.
 We are happy to work with New York school districts to put Education Law 2-D compliance documents, such as data sharing agreements, into place.
 We reserve the right to request modifications to such compliance documents to clarify or reflect our internal compliance processes for certain requirements of Education Law 2-D, such as the return and/or the deletion of student data.
-Please email us at [privacy@desmos.com](privacy@desmos.com) for more information.
+Please email us at [privacy@desmos.com](mailto:privacy@desmos.com) for more information.

 ## Q. Is Desmos compliant with the California Consumer Privacy Act (CCPA)?